googlefc.controlledMessagingFunction

 float height reference point 2

-consult your motorcycle service manual for the correct float height for your motorcycle
+Consult your motorcycle service manual for the correct float height for your motorcycle

 float height too low 2d pic